- Windows applications such as Movies and TV and Windows Media Player only play certain types of video.

 Install the right codec for an unsupported video file

-- Follow Help -> Check for Updates.
+- You can check for updates by clicking Help – Check for Updates.

 Using a different media player